saule1508/loki/docs/sources/reference/api.md

 - `flush=<bool>`:
   Flag to control whether to flush any in-memory chunks the ingester holds.
 Defaults to `true`.
 - `delete_ring_tokens=<bool>`:
   Flag to control whether to delete the file that contains the ingester ring tokens of the instance if the `-ingester.token-file-path` is specified.
-Defaults to `false.
+Defaults to `false`.
 - `terminate=<bool>`:
   Flag to control whether to terminate the Loki process after service shutdown.
 Defaults to `true`.